Ensembl/peregrine-eard/docs/earp.md

 ## Composition

 It can sometimes be useful to compose operations at the RTL level into more efficient opcodes.
 In general, this cannot be epxressed in the language itself.
-Such optimisations are identified with strings and are declared with `flag "..."` in the earp source, almost always of thepatch file.
+Such optimisations are identified with strings and are declared with `flag "..."` in the earp source, almost always of the patch file.